Historic ferries of the Atlanta area: Brooks Ferry

 The Shallow Ford was an important crossing on the Chattahoochee River long before European contact.
 Located just under a mile downstream from the present Roswell Road bridge, the ford was a landmark on the Hightower Trail, one of the most important long-distance trails through the Georgia Piedmont.
 The treaty with the Creek in 1818 used the trail to define part of the state's new western boundary, and in 1821 it became and remains part of the boundary between DeKalb and Gwinnett Counties.
 That line touched the river due north of the Cherokee Country Club, locating the ford precisely.
 In 1824, Jacob R. Brooks (1787—1872) was licensed by the State to operate a ferry at the Shallow Ford, but It is unclear how long it remained in operation.
 After the founding of Roswell Mill in the 1830s, a bridge was built just upstream from the ford and the ferry business declined after that.
 Army maps of the area in 1864 do not show a ferry at the Shallow Ford.

 Vann's Ferry

 Vann's Ferry was the first ferry across the Chattahoochee River, starting in 1804.
 It was operated by Cherokee leader James Vann (builder of the Vann House).
 It crossed the river between what are now Hall and Forsyth counties.
 This crossing area was flooded by the creation of Lake Lanier in the 1950s.
 This reservoir was formed behind the Buford Dam on the Chattahoochee River.
-(Both counties were organized later after Indian Removal of the Cherokee.)
+(Both counties were organized later after Indian Removal of the Cherokee in 1838 - Hall in 1818 and Forsyth in 1832.)